Vinay Prasad: FDA

-Prasad was appointed head of the FDA's Center for Biologics Evaluation and Research, after the previous head was forced to resign by Kennedy.

-On May 20, 2025, Prasad and FDA Commissioner Marty Makary published an article in The New England Journal of Medicine announcing that the FDA would limit COVID-19 vaccines to people over 65 or at high risk of serious illness and would require manufacturers to conduct additional large studies to evaluate their benefits for children and healthy younger adults.
+On May 20, 2025, during his tenure as CBER head, Prasad, with FDA Commissioner Marty Makary, published an article in The New England Journal of Medicine announcing that the FDA would limit COVID-19 vaccines to people over 65 or at high risk of serious illness and would require manufacturers to conduct additional large studies to evaluate their benefits for children and healthy younger adults.

-In late July 2025 Prasad quit after political provocateur Laura Loomer said he was a “progressive leftist saboteur”.
-He resumed his role in August 2025, after less than two weeks away.
-In explaining the absence, FDA Commissioner Marty Makary stated that "He [Prasad] saw some media headlines and didn’t want to be a distraction", and that Prasad was convinced to return.
+In late July 2025, Prasad quit after political provocateur Laura Loomer said he was a "progressive leftist saboteur".
+Journalist Antonia Hitchens reports that Prasad had been attempting to place a hold on a muscular-dystrophy drug for safety reasons, but that it would have cost Sarepta Therapeutics, the drug's manufacturer, millions of dollars.
+Shortly after the hold went into effect, Loomer began attacking Prasad in a series of online posts, declaring that he had "infiltrated" the Administration as a "Marxist Trojan Horse".
+The following week, Prasad resigned, "under pressure", according to Hitchens.
+Hitchens states that "to Loomer's critics, the timing and intensity of her campaign against Prasad seemed like a form of lobbying."
+A Trump Administration official told Antonia Hitchens that "the consensus among political leadership" was that the attack on Prasad "was a directed assault by corporate forces."
+Prasad resumed his role in August 2025, after less than two weeks away.
+In explaining the absence, FDA Commissioner Marty Makary stated that "He [Prasad] saw some media headlines and didn't want to be a distraction", and that Prasad was convinced to return.

 On August 29, 2025, Prasad demanded of YouTube that six of his critic Jonathan Howard's videos be taken down.
 Subsequently, Howard's entire channel, a record of the medical positions of various doctors and administrators, was removed.